booksaw/Gui-API/README.md

 #### Saving and Loading items from the config

-In case items are required to be saved to the config, the api makes this easy as it can manage the loading and saving of items from the config:
+In case items are required to be saved to the config, the API makes this easy as it can manage the loading and saving of items from the config:

 To load do